Introduction: Working With Carbon Heat Rope (Do Not Use, See Note)

 - Apply a little paste flux to the wrapped wire (without flux it is difficult to achieve a thin smooth solder layer as the solder prefers to stay on the soldering iron).

-- Solder top and bottom of the splice, a clamp is very useful for this step.
+- Solder complete splice covering all wrapped wire, a clamp is very useful for this step.

 - Trim the excess wire.